-The column concluded by asserting that the stars have aligned for remote patient monitoring, and it is an optimal time to consider launching or growing RPM programs.
-Another motivating factor for practices is that they now have several choices of remote patient monitoring medical devices to offer patients and include in their programs.
-From these options, practices can select the devices that will best meet the short- and long-term care needs of their patients and maximize RPM programs’ revenue potential.
+These factors and others make it an optimal time to consider launching or growing RPM programs — especially when RPM is included in a more comprehensive care management program.
+Another motivating factor for organizations is they now have many choices of remote patient monitoring medical devices to offer patients and include in their programs.
+From these options, organizations can select the devices that will best meet the short- and long-term care needs of their patients and maximize RPM programs’ revenue potential.

 Remote Patient Monitoring Devices 101

-Here is some background information about four common examples of remote patient monitoring devices that practices should consider.
+Here is some background information about four common examples of remote patient monitoring devices that organizations should consider.

 1. Blood pressure monitor

 According to the Centers for Disease Control and Prevention (CDC), almost half of U.S. adults have hypertension, and nearly half a million U.S. deaths in 2017 included hypertension as a primary or contributing cause.
 Organizations are increasingly leveraging blood pressure monitors, typically cuffs worn on patients' wrists, to improve hypertension management.
 As the American Heart Association notes, research has shown that remote cardiac monitoring can greatly reduce patient blood pressure compared to typical care and self-monitoring alone.

 The use of a remote blood pressure monitor allows practitioners to perform ongoing virtual monitoring and treatment of hypertension/high blood pressure.
 In addition, remote monitoring helps avoid misleading blood pressure readings due to "white-coat hypertension."
 These false results occur when blood pressure readings are higher during in-person visits than they are when patients are in other settings (e.g., home, office) due to the stress of meeting with a practitioner.
 Such a misleading reading maybe even more commonplace during the pandemic, with some patients experiencing higher stress when leaving their homes and going to a setting often associated with sick people.